 Most foreign-born persons who develop active TB usually do so within the first 2 years after arrival in the United States.
-Figure 15 describes that 69% of foreign-born TB cases since 1998 developed active TB within the first 5 years of their arrival.
+Figure 15 describes that 68% of foreign-born TB cases since 2000 developed active TB within the first 5 years of their arrival.
 Because of this increased risk, these individuals are targeted for preventive TB program activities including targeted TB skin testing and preventive treatment programs.

 Foreign-born TB cases continue to come from many areas of the world however the majority of the TB cases reported in South Dakota are of African descent.
-Figure 16 describes the country of birth for the foreign-born TB cases reported in South Dakota since 1998.
-Countries of birth for the "other" category include Afghanistan, China, El Salvador, Indonesia, Romania, Russia, Nepal, Mauritania, Vietnam, South Korea, Bhutan, Kenya and Palau.
+Figure 16 describes the country of birth for the foreign-born TB cases reported in South Dakota since 2000.
+Countries of birth for the "other" category include Afghanistan, Bhutan, China, El Salvador, Honduras, Indonesia, Kenya, Palau, Romania, Russia, Nepal, Mauritania, Vietnam, South Africa and South Korea.

 Another factor in the increase of foreign-born TB cases in South Dakota is the change geographically where TB cases are reported.
 Historically, the highest percentage of TB cases have been reported from counties that included and bordered American Indian Reservations.
-As Native American TB cases decreased and foreign-born TB cases increased, there has been a geographic shift of TB cases from Indian Country counties to Minnehaha County as illustrated in Figure 17.
+This remains the same some years however other years there has been a shift of TB cases reported from Minnehaha County as illustrated in Figure 17.
 This is due to the fact that most foreign-born persons who resettle in South Dakota do so in Minnehaha County.
+More recently a cluster of TB cases have been reported in American Indians in Ziebach County.

-^{} Indian Country counties include Bennett, Brule, Buffalo, Charles Mix, Corson, Dewey, Jackson, Mellette, Moody, Pennington, Roberts, Shannon, Todd, Tripp, Walworth and Ziebach.
+^{} Indian Country counties include Bennett, Brule, Buffalo, Charles Mix, Corson, Dewey, Jackson, Mellette, Moody, Pennington, Roberts, Oglala Lakota, Todd, Tripp, Walworth and Ziebach.

 Foreign-born TB cases are consistently reported in younger persons as compared to US born patients in South Dakota.
 This presents additional TB program management issues as these TB cases more commonly have young children who have been exposed at home and are typically employed requiring an investigation at their worksite which increases the number of contacts that must be screened and treated.
-Figure 18 illustrates that the majority of foreignborn TB cases are diagnosed while young adults.
+Figure 18 illustrates that the majority of foreign-born TB cases are diagnosed while young adults.

 Foreign-born TB cases represent a unique challenge to the South Dakota TB Control Program because of cultural issues, language barriers and a greater likelihood of drug resistance.
 As these cases continue to increase in South Dakota, additional time and resources will need to be dedicated to address these unique issues.
-Figure 19 describes the ever increasing trend of the percentage of foreign-born TB in the United States since 1998.
+Figure 19 describes the ever increasing trend of the percentage of foreign-born TB in the United States since 2000.